lesandie/flask-app/README.md

 (virtualenv)$ pip install -r requirements.txt
 ```

-* export the needed ENV variables.
+* Export the needed ENV variables if needed.
 Have a look at the env file and change them according to your preferences:

 ```bash
 (virtualenv)$ source env.sh